 (x) “Video lottery” means gaming or betting conducted using a video lottery terminal.

 (y) “Video lottery destination location” means a location that is eligible for or has been awarded in the manner provided by law a video lottery operation license.

 (z) “Video lottery employee” means an employee of a person who holds a license.

-(bb) “Video lottery operation license” means a license awarded by the Video Lottery Facility Location Commission and issued by the State Lottery and Gaming Control Commission to a person that allows players to operate video lottery terminals.
+(bb) “Video lottery operation license” means a license awarded by the Video Lottery Facility Location Commission and issued by the State Lottery and Gaming Control Commission to a person that allows players to play video lottery terminals and table games.

 (cc) “Video lottery operator” means a person licensed to operate a video lottery facility under this subtitle.

 (dd) (1) “Video lottery terminal” means any machine or other device that, on insertion of a bill, coin, token, voucher, ticket, coupon, or similar item, or on payment of any consideration:

 (i) is available to play or simulate the play of any game of chance in which the results, including the options available to the player, are randomly determined by the machine or other device; and